-- Represented Sahibinden Bilgi Teknolojileri Paz. ve Tic.
-A.Ş.
-(Sahibinden) in an investigation conducted by the Turkish Competition Authority in order to determine whether Sahibinden has violated Article 6 of Law No. 4054 by excessive pricing conducts in the markets for online platform services towards vehicle and estate sale / rental services. - Merger control filing with the Competition Board for the merger of Luxottica Group S.p.A. and Essilor International (Compagnie Générale d'Optique) S.A. - Merger control filing with the Competition Board for the acquisition of sole control of Time Warner Inc. by AT&T Inc.
+- Represented Sahibinden Bilgi Teknolojileri Paz ve Tic AŞ (Sahibinden) in an investigation conducted by the Turkish Competition Authority in order to determine whether Sahibinden has violated Article 6 of the Competition Law by excessive pricing conducts in the markets for online platform services towards vehicle and estate sale/rental services. - Merger control filing with the Competition Board for the merger of Luxottica Group SpA and Essilor International (Compagnie Générale d'Optique) SA. - Merger control filing with the Competition Board for the acquisition of sole control of Time Warner Inc by AT&T Inc.